Rikonpixel/printf/README.md

-our first readme file on tgehe printf project, which is about worki g together with an intellectual software enginer.
+our first readme file on the printf project, which is about working together with an intellectual software enginer.